edsu/wplinks/README.md

 [![Build Status](https://secure.travis-ci.org/edsu/wplinks.png)](http://travis-ci.org/edsu/wplinks)

-wplinks provides a the `links` function that returns a generator for links from Wikipedia articles to a particular website, or portion of a website.
-It actually just iteratively scrapes the results of the [External links search][1] page.
+wplinks provides a generator function called `links` that lets you iterate through links from Wikipedia articles to a particular website, or portion of a website.
+It actually just iteratively scrapes the results of the [External links search][1] page, since (I believe) this functionality isn't currently supported by the Wikipedia's [API][2].
+If I'm wrong please let me know!

 Usage
 -----